 Pilot wells are test production wells drilled to establish whether the identified gas resource in a particular area will flow from the target coal seams and at what rate.
 Pilot tests are designed to establish the deliverability of the gas to the surface.
 Monitoring is also undertaken to understand any potential impacts of production on groundwater aquifers.

 Hydraulic fracturing is a tightly regulated operation that has been used safely for more than 50 years to increase the productivity of a gas well by improving the flow of gas.

 The process involves pumping a fluid charged with proppants such as sand down a well at high pressure to force passage ways into the coal seam.
 The proppants keep the passage ways open once the pressure is released to improve the efficiency of the well.

-Fraccing fluid is typically more than 99% water and sand with a very small amount of highly diluted additives included.
+Fraccing fluid is typically between 98-99% water and sand with a very small amount of highly diluted additives included.

 The use of the so-called BTEX chemicals (benzene, toluene, ethylbenzene and xylenes) is banned in Queensland and NSW.

 Most of the additives used are commonly found in domestic products such as toothpaste, baked goods, ice cream, food additives, detergents and soap.

 It is important to understand that these additives are used in such tiny doses, and in such diluted forms, that AGL believes the use of these additives pose minimal or no risk to the environment or to groundwater resources.
 This is validated by AGL's groundwater monitoring programs.

 AGL's commitment to this project is long-term.
 Our exploration activity is expected to continue on a similar, low level basis for at least another five to seven years before any decision is made to move to development of full scale production.